restberry/restberry/example/README.md

         .addReadRoute()  // GET /api/v1/cities/:id
 ```

 That is it!
 Here we have added two routes to the City model, a create route and a read route.
 These routes handle bad requests, not found, formatting, status codes, and more.
-Simple as that.
+Simple as that!

 We go about creating the Weather model in the same way: